-6 Related and Further Works
+6 Related Works and Further Research

 There have been several works in the past on conditions for cut-elimination.
-Except for [6], the closest to the present one is [8].
+Except for [7], the closest to the present one is [10].
 The range of systems dealt with there is in fact broader than ours, since it deals with various types of structural rules, while in this paper we assume the standard structural rules of minimal logic.
-On the other hand, our coherence criterion is much simpler than the reductivity criterion of [8], while our strong cut-elimination is stronger then the reductive cut-elimination of [8].
-Another crucial similarity is that both papers use nondeterministic semantic frameworks (in [8] this is only implicit).
-However, while we use the concrete framework of intuitionistic-like Kripke frames, variants of the significantly more abstract phase semantics are used in [8].
+On the other hand the results and characterization given in [10]are less satisfactory than those given here.
+First, in the framework of [10] any connective has essentially infinitely many introduction (and elimination) rules, while our framework makes it possible to convert these infinite sets of rules into a finite set.
+Second, our coherence criterion (for non-triviality and cut-elimination) is simple and constructive.
+In contrast, its counterpart in [10] (called reductivity) is not constructive.
+Third, our notion of strong cut-elimination simply limits the set of possible cut formulas used in a derivation of a sequent from other sequents to those that occur in the premises of that derivation.
+In contrast, reductive cutelimination, its counterpart in [10], imposes conditions on applications of the cut rule in proofs which involve examining the whole proofs of the two premises of that application.
+Finally, both works use non-deterministic semantic frameworks (in [10] this is only implicit!).
+However, while we use the concrete framework of intuitionistic-like Kripke frames, variants of the significantly more abstract and complicated phase semantics are used in [10].
+This leads to the following crucial difference: our semantics leads to decision procedures for all the systems we consider.
+This does not seem to be the case for the semantics used in [10].